 The beginning of November is the perfect time to pick up some Halloween clearance items.
 Clearance costumes make great additions to any dress-up clothes bin you may have around the house.

 But costumes aren’t the only clearance Halloween items I think are worth picking up.
 I like grabbing bags of clearance candy for lunch box treats, pencils for classrooms, and those little spider rings for sending home in kids’ reading bags through our elementary school.

 Between Halloween just ending, Christmas coming up, and Thanksgiving at the end of this month, holidays can take a toll on our food budget.

-If you’re travelling for Thanksgiving, don’t forget to include fuel, lodging and extra food costs you’ll encounter during your travels.
+If you’re traveling for Thanksgiving, don’t forget to include fuel, lodging, and extra food costs you’ll encounter during your travels.

-If you’re travelling too far, or your pet doesn’t travel well, you’ll want to include a budget line for boarding costs.
+If you’re traveling too far, or your pet doesn’t travel well, you’ll want to include a budget line for boarding costs.

 Looking to set up your budget for a different month?

 Do you have any categories for your November budget that I forgot?
 Let me know in the comments below and I’ll add them to the list!